-About ten years after I moved and restored my 100-year old house, I decided to have a wooden deck and porch added to the back of the house.
+About ten years after I moved into and restored my 100-year-old house, I decided to have a wooden deck and porch added to the back of the house.
 The back part of the house ended with steps going out and into the yard.
 This new porch was built to run alongside the length of the house.
 It would lead out onto the deck area.
-I designed the deck to have a bench built with storage underneath the bench to store flower pots and other miscellaneous items.
+I designed the deck to have a bench with built-in storage to store flower pots and other miscellaneous items.

 The length of the porch and deck is about 40 feet long.
-I like to have family barbeques, so I planned to have enough space for the grill, a large picnic sized table, and lots of seating room.
+I like to have family barbeques, so I planned to have enough space for the grill, a large picnic table, and lots of seating.